 Barton Creek doesn't usually have enough water to be runnable, but when it does, it creates one of the best Class III runs in the state of Texas, right through the heart of Austin.
 Barton does not generally rise as quickly as other area creeks, but it can definitely go from low to raging in a matter of hours after a heavy rainfall.
 Because the creek does not always flow, there are often trees and strainers throughout the run, particularly if the creek has been recently dry.
 This stretch in particular contains several Class III rapids that are formed by trees growing close together in the creek bed.
 The lines through these rapids are not always visible from the top, and fallen trees do occasionally create hazards to navigation.

 Put-in parking is available at the Barton Creek Greenbelt trailhead next to the Loop 360 Bridge where Mopac and Highway 360 intersect.
-If the trailhead parking area is closed (which it sometimes is after a heavy rain), then parking is also available in the adjacent office building parking lot.
+If the trailhead parking area is closed (which it sometimes is after a heavy rain), then parking is also available in the adjacent dirt lot.
 There is a trail to the left of the fence that leads directly down to the water.

 The takeout for this run is at Zilker Park, in the parking lot for Barton Springs Pool.
 Paddlers usually take out at river left just above the dam at the upper end of Barton Springs Pool.
 It is technically illegal to paddle over this dam and into the pool, and if you do that, you will usually get yelled at by a lifeguard and may be hassled by police or fire officials in some cases.
 The dam creates a nasty hydraulic at some levels, and the bypass grate that is supposed to divert the normal flow of the creek around Barton Springs Pool becomes a potentially deadly strainer at high water.